KEO News Wire

 - They have lost twice away to Ulster in Belfast.

-The Lions qualified for the last eight play-offs for the first time in five seasons.
+The Lions this season qualified for the last eight play-offs for the first time in five seasons.
 They will travel to defending champions Leinster for the quarter-final on the 30th May.
 They have never won in Dublin, but have always been competitive.

 This season the Lions have played their most consistent rugby, especially at home at Ellis Park.

-But the teams who win the title have always shown an ability to win on the road.
 One just has to think of the incredible run of Munster in the second season, where they won their final two league matches on the road, then won the quarter-final, semi-final and final away from home.

 The Lions biggest positives have been their pack and the halfback pairing of Morne van den Berg and Chris Smith, who joined them this season.